Dealing with Medical Emergencies

 Many families worry about their loved one living alone and needing medical support.
 Understanding our capabilities to address an incident or change in condition with your loved one is a primary objective of our families and loved ones.

 Families find comfort knowing their loved one in an Aegis Living community has around-the-clock staff in their home.
-Our teams, including our nurses and care staff, pride themselves in getting to know our residents and understanding them holistically, as an individual.
-This understanding along with our systematic approach to monitor residents’ health allows us to identify changes in behavior or medical conditions so that we can take the appropriate interventions.
-It allows us to react to conditions such as falls, stroke related symptoms, heart attack, and other medical emergencies.
-Our family partners express confidence and peace of mind knowing that they are notified of changes in their loved one’s condition in an assisted living or memory care community.
+Our teams, including our nurses and care staff, pride themselves in getting to know our residents and understanding them holistically, as individuals.
+This understanding, along with our systematic approach to monitoring residents’ health, allows us to identify changes in behavior or medical conditions so that we can take the appropriate interventions.
+It allows us to react to conditions such as falls, stroke-related symptoms, heart attacks, and other medical emergencies.
+Our family partners express confidence and peace of mind knowing that they are notified of changes in their loved one’s condition.

-Given the recent health crisis of the COVID-19 pandemic, Aegis Living was faced with an unprecedented situation to protect our residents and keep them safe.
+During the COVID-19 pandemic, Aegis Living was faced with an unprecedented situation to protect our residents and keep them safe.
 Aegis Living has long-established infection control protocols and sanitation practices to protect against the spread of infectious illnesses—especially during flu season.
 We enhanced these protocols and practices and are extra vigilant about safety, hygiene, and infection control.
-From the onset, our Vice President of Nursing quickly worked with the CDC and local public health officials to implement best practices that would meet and exceed their recommended guidelines for care, including daily screenings of staff, visitors, and residents.
+From the onset, our Vice President of Clinical & Health Services quickly worked with the CDC and local public health officials to implement best practices that would meet and exceed their recommended guidelines for care, including daily screenings of staff, visitors, and residents.
 During this health crisis, Aegis Living was able to quickly deal with the emergency, and all departments modified or added programs for the protection of our residents.
-See our response to the COVID-19 crisis.

 Our Innovative Safety Measures